martin-micimo/ansible-haproxy/README.md

 - A running Docker Container managed by the Compose Plugin.
 - The exact same Configuration as the [Playbook System Simple](#playbook-system-simple) Example.
 - We have to overwrite the default `haproxy_validation_command`, because we can not verify the Config without a local HAProxy.
-- :warning: Be extra carefull with the exposed unsecured Prometheus Metrics Port 8404 here
+- :warning: Be extra careful with the exposed unsecured Prometheus Metrics Port 8404 here

 ```yaml
 ---